Term Life Insurance

 When getting your quote, your insurer will start by asking you a series of questions about your health, family history, and hobbies.
 Several life insurance companies will also require you to get an in-person medical exam, but Lemonade’s process is 100% digital, no doctor visits or medical exam required.

 After providing your personal info, you’ll need to choose the specific amount of time (the ‘term’) that your policy will be active for.
-Lemonade’s term life offering allows either a 10-year or 20-year term..
-You’ll also be asked to select the amount of coverage you’d like, which is the total lump-sum payment that would be give to your beneficiaries in the event of your death.
-Lemonade’s offers life insurance with up to $1 million in coverage.
+Lemonade’s term life offering allows a 10, 15, 20, 25, or 30-year term.
+You’ll also be asked to select the amount of coverage you’d like, which is the total lump-sum payment that would be given to your beneficiaries in the event of your death.
+Lemonade offers life insurance with up to $1,500,000 in coverage.

 Your insurer will then take all of the information you provided, and calculate your monthly premium.
 Simply pay that value each month for the duration of your term, and you’re covered!